ea1het/local_hybrid_ai/docs/devel-docs/upgrade-qualification.md

 ## Current runtime qualification evidence

 Redis (`stack2/redis`) has completed a real guarded transition from `8.10.0-alpine3.23` to `8.10.1-alpine3.23`.
 The executor recorded `success=true`, immutable target identity, dependent-stack re-verification, and post-upgrade status converged with no drift.
-Redis therefore remains `SELECTABLE=yes`.

-HAProxy, RabbitMQ and Dockhand have deterministic executor recipes but remain `SELECTABLE=no` until equivalent real-runtime qualification is completed.
-They may be exercised deliberately through the administrator `--force` path without changing that support statement.
+HAProxy, RabbitMQ, Dockhand and every other component outside the three named exceptions are `SELECTABLE=yes` by manifest default under the project's current selectable policy, with a deterministic executor recipe (`env-version` for most; a dedicated dump/restore recipe for Stack3 PostgreSQL's major-version path), but without individual real-runtime qualification evidence equivalent to Redis's recorded transition.
+Being selectable by default does not claim that evidence exists for every component; it is a deliberate policy stance that most components should be offered rather than gated behind an evidence backlog.
+Gate 11 remains the bar for trusting a specific component's recipe once it has actually been exercised.

 ## Demotion